lilwon/lilwon.github.io/_posts/2021-07-18-Kimsetsu-no-Yaiba-Puzzle.md

 My boyfriend and I did not start the puzzle until July 5.
 It took about 5 days to finish it (only 2-3 hours each day because we both have work).
-I forgot to take progression photos until we were almost done...

 <figure class="third">
   <img src="https://u.cubeupload.com/lilwon/2021070502.jpg">
   <img src="https://u.cubeupload.com/lilwon/2021070903.jpg">
   <img src="https://u.cubeupload.com/lilwon/2021071004.jpg">
 </figure>

+I forgot to take progression photos until we were almost done...
+The first image to the left is day one.
+The middle image is day four.
+And the right image is the completed puzzle.

+The puzzle was very annoying because of the dark background.
+We had to use our phones' flashlight to differentiate the colors of the dark pieces.
+It got to the point where we started to try to fit all the pieces to wherever it may work.
+Ensky puzzles are great since every piece/connection is unique.

+I just bought a frame for the puzzle, so all we need to do is glue it
+and find a spot for it in my room... along with the other puzzles.

+-LW